janeyrinn/bookNook/README.md

 Book reviews hold book title, author, the review, the primary key of the review creator and are stored with a primary key.

 Comments hold the comment string, a date stamp (to help order the posts) the comment creator's primary key and the primary key of the book they commented on.

+### Security

+During development sensitive data, such as database configuration variables, were saved in an [env.py](https://pypi.org/project/env.py/) file.
+This file  is not uploaded to GitHub for security purposes.
+These details are stored on Heroku once the site has reached the deployment stage.

 ### Color Scheme
 ![Color Swatch]()